dharmen8980/MERN/README.md

 # MERN
-admin panel to analyze the ecommerce
+admin panel to analyze the ecommerce.
+It includes line charts, transaction table pie-chart, and geography map.

 ### How to Use
 In order to use this project, you need to create ".env.local" file in your client app and ".env" in your server